bishoco/foolish-project/README.md

 I also created a task board which helped keep track of what I was doing (and my sanity).
 It can be seen here: https://github.com/bishoco/foolish-project/projects/1

-##Technical Specs
+**Technical Specs**
-Django 2.2.7
+* Django 2.2.7
-Python 3.8.0
+* Python 3.8.0
-sqlite database
+* sqlite database

-##Project Layout
+**Project Layout**
-articles - This is the name of the app and where the core source code is data - This is where the API json files are stored foolnews - This is the name of the project wireframe - the original wireframes for the project
+* articles - This is the app folder and where the core source code is
+* data - This is where the API json files are stored
+* foolnews - This is project folder
+* wireframe - the original wireframes for the project